sebawita/articles/KinveyChat/chatbot challenges.md

 ![business-entities-good](./img/conversations/business-entities-good1.png?raw=true)

-Then once we identify the right doctor, we can provide the user with a well informed list of options.
+Then once we identify the right doctor, we can provide the user with a well-informed list of options.

 ![business-entities-good](./img/conversations/business-entities-good2.png?raw=true)